Yumacide/rust-signal/README.md

 An implementation of Roblox's `RBXScriptSignal` in Rust.
-This isn't intended for use in production.
+Not intended for use in production.